 - Customer Focus: commit to exceeding the customers' expectations; be responsive and straightforward with customers; and recognize that nuclear safety is the ultimate customer.

 - Staff Development: progression and development of staff members is essential to successful delivery of CASL products, therefore CASL leadership will consider the impacts of project decisions on CASL staff and CASL educational efforts, and, to the extent possible, specifically respect the needs of young scientists and engineers to achieve quality research outcomes and prepare them to lead the nuclear energy industry’s adoption of advanced M&S capabilities.

 CASL is an outcome-oriented endeavor.
 As such, the scientific and engineering products are of primary importance.
-The evolution of scientific needs will inevitably lead to changes in the roles of core partners and contributing members and fundamental changes of scope are feasible for CASL (for example, the application of CASL–created tools to reactor systems beyond those originally defined).
-These circumstances may also require changing roles for core partners and contributing members, including the addition of new core partners or contributing members to the consortium or the exit of existing core partners or contributing members from the consortium.
+The evolution of scientific needs will inevitably lead to changes in the roles of founding partners and contributing members and fundamental changes of scope are feasible for CASL (for example, the application of CASL–created tools to reactor systems beyond those originally defined).
+These circumstances may also require changing roles for founding partners and contributing members, including the addition of new founding partners or contributing members to the consortium or the exit of existing founding partners or contributing members from the consortium.